codacy/codacy-clang-tidy/docs/description/bugprone-virtual-near-miss.md

 struct Base { virtual void func(); };

-struct Derived : Base { virtual funk(); // warning: ‘Derived::funk’ has
+struct Derived : Base { virtual funk(); // warning: 'Derived::funk' has
-a similar name and the same signature as virtual method ‘Base::func’;
+a similar name and the same signature as virtual method 'Base::func';
 did you mean to override it? };